dh-webservice/dh_emailmanager/README.md

 - This aspect is taken into account by the code in the snippet added to public function post() in modules/Ajaxform/controllers/ajaxform.php

 					if ($this->input->post('newsletter') != '')

+#Languages
+- The module contains English, German and Italian translations
+- As for every ionize modules, any language can be easily added by copying and editing the module's language folders